Skip to content

 Things to do in Tatton Park's mansion

 Explore the mansion at Tatton Park, a National Trust property cared for by Cheshire East Council.
 Discover its opulent state rooms, vast collection and complete servants’ quarters.
-The mansion will reopen in March 2026.
+The mansion will reopen for high season from 28 March 2026.

 A view of the south elevation of the mansion at Tatton Park, Cheshire on a sunny day.